evhub/coconut/DOCS.md

 yield def <name>(<args>):
     <body>
 ```
 to denote that you are explicitly defining a generator function.
 This is useful to ensure that, even if all the `yield`s in your function are removed, it'll always be a generator function.
-Explicit generator functions also support [pattern-matching syntax](#pattern-matching-functions), but not [assignment function syntax](#assignment-functions), as an assignment function would create a generator return, which is usually undesirable.
+Explicit generator functions also support [pattern-matching syntax](#pattern-matching-functions), [infix function definition](#infix-functions), and [assignment function syntax](#assignment-functions) (though note that assignment function syntax here creates a generator return).

 ##### Example